rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 98. Buyer can now cancel an order if it is not shipped.
 99. For buyers, view all orders updated now cancelled orders ammount will not be calculated in total ammount.
 100. Install axios using 12 point above.
+101. For payment, install stripe using point 13 above.